myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 2. Subscribe to the COMMAND messages that Cayenne sends to our LED.

-   TIP: Using the Nucleo library, this task is automatically handled.
-There’s no need for us to subscribe to Command topics.
+   *TIP: Using the Nucleo library, this task is automatically handled for us!
+There’s no need for us to subscribe to Command topics.*

 3. Change the LED’s state based on what Cayenne tells us the new state is.